oblac/jodd-site/content/madvoc/17+miscellaneous.md

 that already doesn't explicitly specify it.
 So, if extension is \".do\" than action will be registered as a handler for POST requests; if extension is default \'.html\' than action is GET request handler.

-## Madvoc internal information

-*Madvoc* registers two actions for debugging purposes and inspection of internal *Madvoc* state.
-These actions are mapped to:
-`/madvoc-listAllActions.${ext}` and to `/madvoc-listAllActions.out`.
-All
-what they do is to prepare a sorted list of available action configurations (`ActionConfig`), results and interceptors.
-This information then can be used on JSP page to show more info about all registered actions, what is already initialized, what is registered and so on.

-Second action (`/madvoc-listAllActions.out`) does whatever the first do, except it print outs all results to the system output.

-## Configure Logger

-Logger should be set before `Madvoc` starts up, to capture all logs.
-You can enable your logger implementation in the constructor of `WebApplication`, since logger is not yet initialized.

-## Validation

-Although validation of user input is necessary part of every web application, *Madvoc* doesn't offer a solution for it.
-The reason why is that, in our opinion, validation is not part of just web layer, but instead it is spread across service layer as well.
-Therefore, web framework should not be tight so single validation framework.